 EAC/ACB courses are correspondence courses.
-This means that interaction between students and counsellors is by mail, email or in the case of cyber courses by online posts with email notification.
+This means that interaction between students and counsellors is by mail, email or, in the case of cyber courses, by online posts with email notifications.
 We offer three types of courses: cyber courses, project courses and technique study courses.
-If a student in a technique study course wants to continue with subsequent levels of the technique, a binder review is required.

 We offer courses at a variety of levels.
 We mark our courses as basic/beginner, intermediate or advanced, defined as follows:

 - Basic/Beginner level: The student needs guidance in reading stitch patterns or is new to the technique.

 - Intermediate level: The student understands stitch patterns but may need guidance; has taken this technique or a similar one at the beginner/basic level; has a beginning understanding of colour and design.

 - Advanced level: The student reads charts and stitch diagrams with ease and has a good understanding of stitch technique, colour and design.
 The student must have taken an intermediate-level course in the technique.
 The student must be able to work independently.

 EAC/ACB courses are available to members only.
 If you are not a current member, please apply online before registering for a course.
 You will require your membership number to be able to register for a course.